Oral Language Development

 Give children opportunities to talk.
 Ask open-ended questions to promote discussion.
 Actively listen to children and then clarify and extend the conversation.

 Promote speaking and listening throughout the day.
 As children arrive, model greetings and appropriate social exchanges.
-During play, scaffold children’s language by asking purposeful questions, embeding new words into conversations, and defining new and challenging words.
+During play, scaffold children’s language by asking purposeful questions, embedding new words into conversations, and defining new and challenging words.

 Promote peer-to-peer conversations and make home-school connections during meals and snacks.
 Encourage children to take an active role in conversations by sharing their thoughts and ideas with others.